esamattis/subssh/README.markdown

 Homepage: http://github.com/epeli/subssh

 Subssh is a bare minimal shell for exposing minimal amount of commands for untrusted users.
-Eg. if you want to share  svn- or git-repositories.
+Eg. if you want to restrict users access to svn- or git-repositories only.

 ## Features ##